sbaloglu/proverif-codes/README.md

 RES1 represents strong E2E verifiability with res_\bullet, whereas RES2 represents weak E2E verifiability
 with res_\circ.

+In the SeleneRF code for the adversary model A2, IV2 does not terminate (it was run about 54 hours).
+There are also termination issues with IV1, IV2, and RES2 for the Hyperion code for adversary model A3.
-For the Hyperion codes for A2, A3, and A4, we check iv_\circ by defining an event Honest(id) and adding the following restriction:
+For those two, we check iv_\circ by defining an event Honest(id) and adding the following restriction:

 restriction id: bitstring;
             event(Honest(id)) && event(Corrupted(id)) ==> false.

-This allows us to terminate the queries for honest voters in different files hyperion-ai-iv-circ.pv for i=2,3,4.
+This restriction allows us to terminate the queries for honest voters in additional files named with selene-rf-a2-iv-circ.pv and hyperion-a3-iv-circ.pv.

-Moreover, we check iv_\bullet regarding corrupted voters for some queries since the others cause non-termination issue.
-However, in the files hyperion-ai-iv-bullet.pv for i=2,3,4,
-the falsifications on queries show the attacks on corrupted voters violating E2E verifiability.
+Regarding corrupted voters, we provide the files selene-rf-a2-iv-bullet.pv and hyperion-a3-iv-bullet.pv to check iv_\bullet.
+The queries in those two, except the ones non-terminated, show the attacks on corrupted voters violating E2E verifiability.